mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 What is Obelisk
 ---------------

 Obelisk is a scalable blockchain query infrastructure which allows you to maintain your own copies of the blockchain for parsing/data interaction.
 Mastercoin tools needs/uses an obelisk server to query the blockchain and create/parse Mastercoin Transactions.
 There are some public obelisk servers available already on the `web <https://wiki.unsystem.net/index.php/Obelisk/Servers>`_, however if you wish to run your own server in house this guide will help you get started.
-For the purposes of this document there are three relevant parts: Server , Workers, and Clients.
+For the purposes of this document there are three relevant parts: :ref:`server` , :ref:`workers`, and :ref:`clients`.

-Server
-^^^^^^

-The obelisk server is the main interaction point for clients.
-They send requests to the server and it, using information provided by the workers, responds to the clients.

-Workers
-^^^^^^^

-These are the workhorses of the obelisk server.
-Each server leverages the connected workers to query the blockchain information they are parsing.
-You can run multiple workers on the same machine or spread them out and run them from multiple machines for redundancy.
-Each worker uses/maintains it's own copy of the block chain database.

 Client
 ^^^^^^